In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 Another trick we love to recommend is intermittent fasting.
 It’s not a diet that tells you what to eat.
 Instead, it tells you when to eat.
 The benefits we have experienced include increased energy, better sleep, leaner bodies, and, most importantly, a simplified day.

-We went from eating three meals and two snacks to two meals and one snack.
-This reduced a lot of energy expenditure on planning, preparing, and eating meals.
 If you’d like to try it, we wrote an Intermittent Fasting How To Guide to help you successfully transition from your current eating schedule.

 How to Eat Clean for Weight loss or Gain